 Arthas: I guess we'll never know, Uther, I intend to live forever.

 - This trope is given a lampshade by Urdnot Fortack in Mass Effect 2, lamenting he is researching medicine and crop genetics when he thinks that the Krogan could just buy that from the Salarians.
 Shepard notes their surprise at him willing to trust the Salarians with that, to which Fortack asks rhetorically what they could do, render the Krogan even more sterile?
 He quickly adds "Wait, forget I said anything".

 - In Halo: Combat Evolved, a group of space marines board a ship owned by hostile Covenant.
-They look around the empty room they arrive in, note that there are no blips on their RADAR, and one of them says: "No Covenant.
-I guess nobodies home."
-Cue doors all around them opening to reveal hordes of Laser Sword - wielding Covenant (who were wearing devices that shielded them from RADAR.)
+They look around the empty room they arrive in, note that there are no blips on their radar, and one of them says: "No Covenant.
+I guess nobody's home."
+Cue doors all around them opening to reveal hordes of Laser Sword-wielding Covenant (who were wearing devices that shielded them from radar).
+This is quickly lampshaded: